louis77/mariakit/types/README.md

 # MariaDB Types Package

-This package provides common database types used with MariaDB/MySQL databases.
+This package provides common database types used with MariaDB databases.

 ## Types